Episode353/wwg24/README.txt

 		- Replace Sprite Charachter with Low Poly Wizard
 			- Model has Customizable Color, use shader from: http://y2u.be/sCZFttl8TZk
 	Console:
-		- Console cant be opened on main menu, it should be able to
 		- Add Disconnect Command
 		- Add Load Map Command